ketace06/ketace/README.md

 ## 🎮 Fun Facts

-Piano enthusiast, gamer, music lover, anime fan, and endlessly curious.
+I play video games and the piano, I watch TV series and anime, and I'm endlessly curious.

 ---